 Jonathan Malacarne, University of California, Davis

-Practice Job Talk: The Farmer and The Fates: Perceptions of Self-efficacy, Learning, and Investment in a Stochastic Production Process
+Practice Job Talk: The Farmer and The Fates: Locus of Control and Investment in a Stochastic Production Process

 Date and Location

 Tuesday, October 16, 2018, 4:10 PM - 5:30 PM